A low carb creamed cabbage ground beef casserole with bacon. The cream sauce uses Cajun spices that enhances the flavor and gives a Southern flare.

 Once the cream sauce was thickened, I poured it over the the top layer of cabbage and allowed it to drizzle down through the layers.
 To help the cabbage get fully cooked and not dry the dish out, I covered the casserole with aluminum foil and baked for half an hour.
 Here’s how it looked after baking:

-I got six good portions out of this creamed cabbage and beef casserole.
+I got six good portions out of this low carb casserole.
 The total carbs for each serving is only 7.1 grams and if you subtract the fiber, the effective net carb count is 4.8 grams.
 The leftovers made great healthy lunches for me at work.

-- 6 slices of bacon cooked and chopped
+- 6 slices no sugar bacon cooked and chopped

 - 1 1/4 pound ground beef